The EU Adaption of Important Chapter 11 Provisions

 Developing a consistent line of sensible judicial authority will play a significant part in the Netherlands and Germany promoting themselves as jurisdictions to seriously consider when planning a cross-border restructuring.
 One of the key questions will be whether those courts will be as receptive to forum shopping as the United States and United Kingdom courts have shown themselves to be.

 While Chapter 11 still has the most global reach and is the most tried and tested of these processes (with over 40 years of jurisprudence), closely followed by the United Kingdom (which has an established track record of implementing cross-border restructurings), the new UK, Dutch and German restructuring tools can certainly provide some viable alternatives to Chapter 11, particularly where these processes are capable of being implemented on a less costly basis or where there is a significant nexus to those jurisdictions which warrant a non-US process.

 Involuntary proceedings are very rare and typically require the coordination of at least three of such debtor’s creditors.

-This is not a requirement for a UK scheme of arrangement, which can also be used for international restructurings but is not featured in this article due to the fact that it does not provide for a cramdown of other classes.
+This is not a requirement for a UK scheme of arrangement, which can also be used for international restructurings, but is not featured in this chapter due to the fact that it does not provide for a cramdown of other classes.